obsoleted/case-studies/_posts/2015-09-17-Pyrite3D-Data-Client-Walkthrough.md

 ## Conclusions
-Pyrite3D can certainly be used to make some client scenarios available in more places than they could have been before.
-Working on the client was pretty interesting and a great learning experience.
-I'm still learning my way around the deeper levels of Unity and hope to make the performance even better going forward.
+Pyrite3D can be used to make some client scenarios available in more places than they could have been before.
+But it does take some consideration and design when implementing to fully take advantage of the mesh pre-processing the pipeline provides.
 All Pyrite3D source is open and up on GitHub [here](https://github.com/PyriteServer).
-Feel free to check out it, take it for a spin file issues or contribute!
+Feel free to check out it, file issues or contribute.
+The demo client is also in the Windows store available [here](https://www.microsoft.com/store/apps/9nblggh1mx9z).